Tired of Old House Smell? Here’s How to Send the Stench Packing

 Clean out the drains

-Dirty drains are a hot spot for bacteria and mold that cause old house smell.
+Dirty drains are a hot spot for bacteria and mold, which cause old house smells.
 To clean your drains, pour a cup of baking soda down the drain, followed by a cup of vinegar.
 After half an hour, rinse the drain with hot water.
 If the smell remains, it may be related to a sewer problem.
 In this case, you’ll need to call a professional.

 Clean upholstered furniture

-Older upholstered furniture may harbor mVOC emitting biological growths — especially if the furniture has lived in humid rooms or storage areas.
+Older upholstered furniture may harbor mVOC-emitting biological growths, especially if they’re located in humid rooms or storage areas.

-If the furniture continues to smell like an old house, hire a professional for a deeper clean.
-Companies like Stanley Steamer steam clean upholstery and apply a deodorizer to remove dirt, allergens, and smells.
+If the furniture continues to smell like an old house, hire a professional for a deeper cleaning.
+Contractors typically steam-clean upholstery and apply a deodorizer to remove dirt, allergens, and smells.

-If professional cleaning doesn’t get rid of the odor, you’ll need to either deconstruct the furniture to replace cushions riddled with mold or throw the pieces out.
+If professional cleaning doesn’t remove the odor, you’ll need to deconstruct the furniture to replace cushions riddled with mold or throw the pieces out.

 Scrub hard surfaces